3036154/3036154.github.io/_posts/2018-11-08-Current-Events.md

-layout: post
+layout:post
-title: Dez Bryant faces 'tough rehabilitation' from costly season-ending injury
+title:Dez Bryant faces 'tough rehabilitation' from costly season-ending injury
 ---
 # to soon or to late
 ## dez bryant injury